enechange/EnergyDataSimulationChallenge/README.md

 You can refer to sample implementation in `challenge3/webapp/sample/` But please bear in mind that it is a rough implementation and may be broken in some places.

+## Challenge 3-2 - Web Application

+For those who would like challenging one, we prepared more complex data.

+### Input

+Input dataset files are in the `challenge3/data-2/` directory.
+Data format is same.

+### Output

+1. Please place ALL source code in `challenge3/webapp/YOURNAME/`
+2. Write deployed URL in Pull Request Comment.
+3. **Document any technical decisions, trade-offs, problems etc. in `challenge3/webapp/YOURNAME/REPORT.md` in English or Japanese.**

 ## Challenge 4 - WEB-API Server

 Please create a web api server to calculate electricity charges.